-□ When making decisions about using pupil premium funding it is important to consider the context of the school and the subsequent challenges faced.
+• When making decisions about using pupil premium funding it is important to consider the context of the school and the subsequent challenges faced.

-□ Common barriers for FSM children can be less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, and attendance and punctuality issues.
+• Common barriers for FSM children can be less support at home, weak language and communication skills, lack of confidence, more frequent behaviour difficulties, and attendance and punctuality issues.

-There may also be complex family situations that prevent children from flourishing.The challenges are varied and there is no "one size fits all".
+• There may also be complex family situations that prevent children from flourishing.

+• The challenges are varied and there is no "one size fits all".
+Whatever the barrier we will try to remove or diminish the attainment gap and be mindful of cultural capital.